Rinse and Repeat: An Easy New Way to Recycle Batteries is Here

 Looking to the future, Liu and Sloop are meeting with battery companies and binder manufacturers to discuss commercialization.
 They hope to license the Quick-Release technology so it can be used in all the major Li-ion brands.
 Someday, the team’s invention could be in all the batteries under our roofs and under our hoods – letting the remaining rare earth metals stay under the ground.

 Development of the Quick-Release Binder was supported by the Department of Energy’s Office of Energy Efficiency and Renewable Energy and OnTo Technologies.
-The technology is now available for licensing by contacting [email protected].
+The technology is now available for licensing by contacting [email protected]gov.

 # # #